jonny-mills/Insight-Invitation-To-Edit/README.md

 ## Project Overview

-Wikipedia serves more than 150M unique visitors per month.
-However under 1/10 of its editors are female, which in turn has created a biased resource.
+Wikipedia serves more than 400M unique visitors per month.
+However, less than 1/10 of its editors are female, which in turn has created a biased resource.
 One major reason often cited for causing women and other newcomers to be hesitant to become Wikipedia editors is the psychological barrier of not knowing where to start.
-I address this issue by creating a pipeline to analyze the entire Wikipedia database with algorithms to suggest high impact, low barrier, and relevant-to-user Wikipedia pages to encourage people from diverse backgrounds to become first time editors.
+I address this issue by creating a pipeline to analyze the entire Wikipedia database with algorithms to suggest high impact, low barrier, and relevant-to-user Wikipedia pages to encourage new people to become first time editors.

 ## Solution strategy